hartsfield/tagmachine.xyz/README.md

     # Hierarchic explanations
     <tagmachine.xyz/

-          ▾ internal/         # The files contained in internal/* are "templates" ▸ components/     # where the components live ▸ pages/          # where the pages live
+          ▾ internal/         # The files contained in internal/* are "templates", which could be either "components" or "pages"
+            ▸ components/     # where the components live ▸ pages/          # where the pages live
             ▸ shared/         # where we keeps shared resources, which can be accessed by all pages and components
+                              # NOTE: Components can be made up of smaller components, or added to a page, but a page is never "added" to
+                              # a component, or another page

           ▸ public/           # public files, where we store/save images